SergeySharipov/discord-activity/readme.md

 - **Raise hand** — joins the end of the queue
 - **Lower hand** — anyone can remove any entry (mod-friendly)
+- **Clear all** — wipes the entire queue instantly for all participants
 - **Live queue** — all participants see changes instantly via Socket.io
 - **IndexedDB cache** — queue persists locally across page refreshes
 - **Dev fallback** — works in browser without Discord; generates mock users per tab